SFlemin/SFlemin.github.io/index.md

 ---

-Hi there!
+Hi there,

-Thank you for taking the time to look over my home projects.
+Thank you for taking the time to look over my IT-realted home projects.
 Here you will find a growing set of cybersecurity and networking ventures.